 The learning community: emphasizes the importance of the social outcomes of learning and the role that IB communities play in achieving these outcomes (who facilitates learning and teaching?)

-The whole school benefits from using the PYP curriculum framework to organize their curriculum and community.
-In addition, the Programme Standards and Practice (PSP) framework supports schools with implementing and developing the PYP.
+The whole school will soon benefit from using the PYP curriculum framework to organize its curriculum and community.
+In addition, the Programme Standards and Practices (PSP) framework supports schools with implementing and developing the PYP.

 The PSP helps develop the environment, culture, policies and processes that support effective practice and exemplify the IB mission.